 The other reason is if you are recording your lectures for an online course where the quality of your video and sound should be no less than perfect if you want to get overall good reviews and have as many people enroll your course as possible.

-What are the best cameras for recording lectures?
+What are the best cameras to capture your lectures?

 To choose the most optimal camera for your needs you must first know what kind of lectures will you be recording.
 There are two basic types of recorded lectures, a “talking head” video and live lecture capture.